-It should be noted that the fit parameters in (14) differ from the parametrisation in Blundy et al. (1995) [13], which is due to the larger parameter space applied in our model.
-For a comparison of the two scaling laws, we refer to Figure 3 and Figure 4.
-A direct comparison of the resulting parameters for the scaling law of our and the previous study [13] is given in Table II.
+It should be noted that the fit parameters in (14) differ from the parametrisation in Blundy et al. (1995) [14], which is due to the larger parameter space applied in our model.
+For a comparison of the two scaling laws for various melt fractions, we refer to Figure 3 and Figure 4.
+A direct comparison of the resulting parameters for our scaling law (24) and the previous study [14] is given in Table II.

-Figure 3 illustrates that the partition coefficients calculated with our scaling law (15) over solidus temperatures is close to the experimental sodium partitioning data.
-This data is indicated by a shaded grey area and, for $D{Na}$ in the $Ab{80}Di{20}$ system, by darker grey dots [30].
-A direct comparison with appropriate temperatures in the range of the experimental data [30] shows that here, the thermodynamic model is within an error of on average 32%.
+Figure 3 illustrates that the partition coefficients calculated with our scaling law (24) over solidus temperatures is close to the experimental sodium partitioning data.
+This data is indicated by a shaded grey area and, for D{Na} in the $Ab{80}Di{20}$ system, by darker grey dots [34].
+A direct comparison with appropriate temperatures in the range of the experimental data [34] shows that here, the thermodynamic model is within an error of on average 32%.

-As is shown in Figure 3 and Figure 4, our and the previous fit [13] do not completely agree with each other.
-Blundy et al. (1995) [13] parametrised their thermodynamically calculated results over a peridotite solidus of McKenzie and Bickle (1988) [32], while we took the peridotite solidus equation of de Smet (1999) [22].
-This could have produced a small shift in the $D{Na}$ -P-T field and, therefore, in the resulting fit function.
-Also, a different parametrisation method could have been used by the previous study [13], which might have produced slightly different fits.
-Finally, the previous study [13] concentrated more on low pressure partitioning, whereas we have tried to parametrise the function up to the 410 km discontinuity.
-The inclusion of higher pressures could also be the reason why at pressures below 4 GPa (especially at higher melt fractions) our scaling law (15) fits less well to the thermodynamic model values than the older model [13].
+As is shown in Figure 3 and Figure 4, our and the previous fit [14] do not completely agree with each other.
+Blundy et al. (1995) [14] parametrised their thermodynamically calculated results over a peridotite solidus of McKenzie and Bickle (1988) [40], while we took the peridotite solidus equation of de Smet (1999) [25].
+This could have produced a small shift in the D{Na} -P-T field and, therefore, in the resulting fit function.
+Also, a different parametrisation method could have been used by the previous study [14], which might have produced slightly different fits.
+Finally, the previous study [14] concentrated more on low pressure partitioning, whereas we have tried to parametrise the function up to the 410 km discontinuity.
+The inclusion of higher pressures could also be the reason why at pressures below 4 GPa (especially at higher melt fractions) our scaling law (24) fits less well to the thermodynamic model values than the older model [14].

-Between 4 and 12 GPa, our scaling law (15) fits well to the thermodynamic data over all melt fraction values from solidus to liquidus.
-However, at high melt fractions below 4 GPa, larger diversions from the original fit function [13] appear (Figure 4).
-The reason for this lies in the nature of the least square parametrisation used in Python 3, which allows the fit function to divert from the thermodynamic model at low pressures for the expense of being applicable to higher pressures and to a wide range of melt fractions.
+Between 4 and 12 GPa, our scaling law (24) fits well to the thermodynamic data over all melt fraction values from solidus to liquidus.
+However, at high melt fractions below 4 GPa, larger diversions from the original fit function [14] appear (Figure 4).
+The reason for this lies in the nature of the least square parametrisation used in Python 3, which allows the scaling law to divert from the thermodynamic model at low pressures for the expense of being applicable to higher pressures and to a wide range of melt fractions.
 If we would only parametrise the model over the solidus, the shift would disappear at the expense of the model being applicable to any other P-T conditions.
 Thus, the included P-T conditions for the varying melt fractions ensure that the model is useful over a wide range of pressures and temperatures, but limits the applicability of the scaling law for higher melt fractions to a range between 4 and 12 GPa.